Narroe/oa_early_game_mutations_mod/README.md

 and the profession(s):

 "Inpatient"
-- no real starting gear except an XL jumpsuit and a cash card.
+- no real starting gear except an XL jumpsuit and a pair of leather sandals.

 Beware the other post-humans.